wiseman-timelord/FileCollect-Py/README.md

 ### STATUS
 Development. v0.04.
 Remaining tasks are...
 - User Experience Enhancements.
-- will the scripts be ok for multi-os, because the program does a lot of stuff with folders? sureley this requires os lversions of each of the relating lines..?
+- will the scripts be ok for multi-os, because the program does a lot of stuff with folders? sureley this requires os versions of each of the relating path lines..?
 If so, decide, windows or linus+windows.
 - testing and bugfixing, ensure am able to get to menu without crash.
-- ensure TOR confirmations, ie "Checking Tor Service..." "...Tor Service Available." "...Starting Tor Service.", "Connecting To Tor..." "...Auto-Configuring Tor...", "...Tor Connected" "...Disconnected From Tor".
 - Ensure downloads confirmations ie "Downloading: examplefilename.pdf", "Completed: examplefilename".
 - Final summary stats with completed/failed.
 - format menu 100% correctly.